AndrewEllis93/Print-Tuning-Guide/README.md

     - **Cartesian:**
         - ![](Images/Troubleshooting/LayerShifting/X.jpg)![](Images/Troubleshooting/LayerShifting/Y.jpg)

-- With the motors powered off, move the toolhead by hand in each axis.
+- With the motors powered off:
+    - Move the toolhead by hand in each axis.
 Feel if one axis has more resistance than the other.
-- Pull on each belt and compare the resistance.
+    - Also pull on each belt and compare the resistance.
 - Once you have indentified the problem axis, go through and check that entire axis/belt path.
 Find the source(s) of the mechanical resistance.
 - Make sure the belts are routed correctly.
     - Check for belt dust.
 This can indicate rubbing or misrouting.